 Naturopathic doctors differ from the traditional medical model, not so much in what we prescribe, but in our principles (do no harm, treat the whole person, prevent disease, doctor as teacher, support the body, treat the cause), which traditional medical doctors arguably should share with us.
 The biggest thing that sets Naturopathic physicians apart from medical doctors, chiropractors, and other health professionals is something called the Therapeutic Order.

 The Therapeutic Order is a hierarchy that governs a naturopathic doctor’s clinical decision-making.
 It begins by offering minimally invasive therapies aimed at supporting the body and ends in more invasive procedures such as chemical therapies and surgery.
-We always aim to use the gentlest, most natural strategies, but also understand when more invasive strategies are needed.
+We always aim to use the gentlest, most natural strategies but also understand when more invasive strategies are needed.

 Tenet # 1: Remove Obstacles To Health

-Naturopathic medicine begins by creating the conditions for health through focusing on lifestyle factors that contribute to our health and well-being.
+Naturopathic medicine begins by creating the conditions for health by focusing on lifestyle factors that contribute to our health and well-being.
 This involves cleaning up the diet and promoting healthy eating, ensuring adequate and restful sleep, managing stress, fostering healthy relationships and social support, fresh air and clean water, adequate movement, encouraging the pursuit of hobbies and passions and even supporting spiritual and moral fulfillment.
 Setting the foundations for optimal health is the first step in managing or preventing disease and promoting a lifetime of health and happiness.
-In the GLOW Protocol we spend the first 6-8 weeks in this step while getting initial assessments and testing done.
+In the GLOW Protocol, we spend the first 6-8 weeks in this step while getting initial assessments and testing done.

 Tenet # 2: Stimulate The Healing Power Of Nature

 Sometimes, a long-term lack of a proper health foundation, genetic disposition, environmental factors, prolonged significant stress or chronic disease can result in a weakening of the vital force.
-In Ayurveda it is called prana, traditional Chinese medicine calls it Qi, homeopathy refers to it as wesen, monotheistic religions refer to it as God, conventional medicine or the biological sciences call it homeostasis or, perhaps, metabolism.
-In naturopathic medicine this healing power is called just that, The Healing Power of Nature or, in Latin, the Vis Medicatrix Naturae.
+In Ayurveda it is called prana, traditional Chinese medicine calls it Qi, homeopathy refers to it as Wesen, monotheistic religions refer to it as God, conventional medicine or the biological sciences call it homeostasis or, perhaps, metabolism.
+In naturopathic medicine, this healing power is called just that, The Healing Power of Nature or, in Latin, the Vis Medicatrix Naturae.

 This force is stimulated in a variety of ways, but mainly by using therapies that have a gentle stimulatory, energetic effect.
 These therapies act to strengthen the vital force, awakening its ability to heal the body.
 Therapies used to stimulate the vital force include homeopathy, hydrotherapy, light therapy, prayer, visualization, journaling, meditation, mind-body medicine, fasting, yoga exercise, nutrition, relaxation, among others.
 Most of us are born with the power to heal and thrive, we just need to awaken that energy.